Pediatric Lyme Disease Diagnosis Without a Known Tick Bite

 Over the following six weeks, the rash gradually spread to the back of the child’s head.
-During this time, she developed systemic symptoms, including malaise and a low-grade fever of 37.7 °C. Initial laboratory evaluation included an enzyme-linked immunosorbent assay (ELISA) for Lyme disease, which was negative.
+During this time, she developed systemic symptoms, including malaise and a low-grade fever of 37.7 °C. Initial evaluation included an ELISA for Lyme disease testing and diagnosis, which was negative.

 There was no reported history of a tick bite, nor did the child have joint pain or neurologic complaints.
-Despite these factors, clinicians suspected Lyme disease based on the appearance and progression of the rash and the fact that the child lived in a Lyme endemic region, the authors explain.
+Despite this, clinicians suspected Lyme disease based on the appearance and progression of the rash and the fact that the child lived in an endemic region, the authors explain.

 Clinical Diagnosis Despite Negative Early Testing